SocialGouv/dila-api-client/README.md

 You need to set two environment variables : `OAUTH_CLIENT_ID` and `OAUTH_CLIENT_SECRET`.

 These variables are the "oauth identifier" defined in your custom application in the [AIFE portal](https://developer.aife.economie.gouv.fr)

+You can also override the variables `API_HOST` (https://api.aife.economie.gouv.fr/dila/legifrance-beta/lf-engine-app) and `TOKEN_HOST` (https://oauth.aife.economie.gouv.fr) for AIFE endpoints.

 ## Récupérer la table des matières d'un code